 - Estrogen increases mast cell activation and decreases activity of DAO (at least in guinea pigs)

-- Dr. Larry Afrin’s amazing book; perhaps the mast cell bible
+- Dr. Larry Afrin’s amazing book

 - Emergency information related to MCAS and anaphylaxis